Lynette Gurr

 Senior Associate

-Lynette Gurr has over 20 years’ experience as a heritage consultant with a background in architecture, fine arts, history and archaeology.
+Lynette Gurr has over 25 years’ experience in heritage conservation and consultancy, with a background in architecture, fine arts, history and archaeology.

 Lynette has worked on a diverse range of heritage projects including conservation management plans, heritage planning, heritage interpretation strategies, schedules of works, and heritage impact statements.
-She is also experienced in the community consultation process.
+She is also experienced in community consultation.

-Lynette’s project experience is wide-ranging and includes industrial smelters, churches, botanical gardens, reservoirs, homesteads, roads, bridges and hospitals across Australia and internationally.
-In recent years, Lynette has presented on heritage themes at conferences and published on contemporary heritage issues.
+Lynette has extensive experience in leading and managing projects of all scales.
+Her project experience is wide-ranging and includes climate change and disaster risk management, industrial smelters, churches, botanical gardens, reservoirs, homesteads, roads, bridges and hospitals across Australia and internationally.
+In recent years, Lynette has presented on heritage themes at conferences and published on contemporary heritage issues including climate change and disaster risk management.

 Download Lynette’s CV